owncloud-archive/documentation/admin_manual/configuration/server/config_sample_php_parameters.rst

 missingok
 # If it's not there, no error will occur
 compress
-# after rotation, compress the copy of the Logfile
+# after rotation, compress the copy of the log file
 compresscmd /bin/gzip
 # use this compression command
 }